theophpo/supstream/README.md

 # ZeroMQ API

-This textual documentation describes how _supstream_ externally talk with IPC ZeroMQ
+This textual documentation describes how Supstream dialogues externally with ZeroMQ IPCs

 - codes :
     - 0 success